dnkmmr69420/nix-with-selinux/README.md

 These steps may not be required if https://github.com/NixOS/nix/issues/2374 is resolved.

+When this happens sucessfully for your, report it to [Issues](https://github.com/dnkmmr69420/nix-with-selinux/issues) as a [successfull test](https://github.com/dnkmmr69420/nix-with-selinux/issues/new?assignees=&labels=successful+test&template=successful-test.md&title=)

+When this fails for you, report it as a [bug](https://github.com/dnkmmr69420/nix-with-selinux/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

+Want to improve this documentation, submit a [request](https://github.com/dnkmmr69420/nix-with-selinux/issues/new?assignees=&labels=&template=improvements-requests.md&title=)

 ## SELinux

 These commands are required for both Fedora Workstation and Fedora Silverblue